 Yes.
 As soon as you press the side button on the device, to lock it as you normally do, no one can get into your app or data while it's locked.

-We want you to first try the app and see if you find useful, without any distractions.
-After you save 10 records, you may see a slim unintrusive ad banner, which helps support the app and keep it free.
+We want you to first try the app and see if you find useful, without any distractions - you can do this for free, without seeing Google ads.
+After you save 7 records, you may see some Google ads, which help support the app and keep it free.

 Yes!
 To do this, press the ❎ button on the banner.
 This will bring up the option to subscribe, for a nominal fee.
 While you are subscribed you will not see any ads.